tvpollet/shiny_review_app/README.md

 * Ensure you have a folder with the app and abstracts.xlsx file included.
 (You can easily modify the code if you'd prefer to).
 Ensure you have the relevant R packages installed.
 * In RStudio, click [run app](https://mastering-shiny.org/basic-app.html)
 * in the viewer, you'll see the abstract to score.
-Scores are stored in 'scores.xlsx'.
-The app should keep track of where you left off.
+Scores are stored in 'scores_R1.xlsx', etc. The app should keep track of where you left off - but only tested the functionality in Rstudio not when loading in browser.
 (In case you forgot where you were, you can find where you were in current_abstract_index_Rx.txt. (x referring to your reviewer number). 'randomized_order_Rx.txt' stores the randomisation

 ## Limitations
 * Currently set to four reviewers.
 * Currently only set to two review criteria to be scored on a 0-10 scale.
+* Limited functionality when loading in browser as compared to inside RStudio.

 ## Acknowledgments
 I would like to express my gratitude to the developers and communities behind the following tools and packages, which used in this app: